jcaldeira-iot/IoT-For-Beginners-Micropython-V2/2-farm/lessons/8-migrate-your-plant-to-the-cloud/README.md

 > 💁 Using resource groups means you can manage multiple services at once.
 For example, once you have finished all the lessons for this project you can delete the resource group, and all the resources in it will be deleted automatically.

 1. There are multiple Azure data centers around the world, divided up into regions.
 When you create an Azure resource or resource group, you have to specify where you want it created.
-Run the following command to get the list of locations:
+Run the following command in the terminal to get the list of locations:

     ```sh
     az account list-locations --output table